Emmannydev/Fintech-Wallet-App/README.md

 ﻿# Simple Wallet Update Service

-A simple service to allow collections from mobile money wallets into your Crypto wallet .
-I created restful Backend APIs that allows for  independent decoupled services.
+A simple service to allow collections from mobile money wallets into my Crypto wallet app .
+I created restful Backend APIs that allows for  decoupled services.
 Any Front - end  can connect to this.

 ## Tech Stack